Wednesbury (UK Parliament constituency): Boundaries

 1868–1885: The parishes of Wednesbury, West Bromwich, and Tipton.

-1885-1918: The parishes of Wednesbury, Tipton, and Darlaston.
+1885–1918: The parishes of Wednesbury, Tipton, and Darlaston.

+1918–1950: The municipal borough of Wednesbury, and the urban districts of Darlaston and Tipton.

+1950–1955: The municipal borough of Wednesbury, and the urban districts of Darlaston, Wednesfield and Willenhall.

+1955–1974: The municipal borough of Wednesbury, and the urban districts of Darlaston and Willenhall.

 Over its existence the constituency had five different sets of boundaries, in each case combining the town of Wednesbury with neighbouring communities and reflecting population and local government boundary changes.

 The new constituency was defined in Schedule B of the Representation of the People Act 1867 as comprising three Staffordshire parishes, namely: Wednesbury, West Bromwich and Tipton.
 Under the Redistribution of Seats Act 1885 West Bromwich was removed to become a separate constituency.
 In its place the parish of Darlaston was added to the seat.
 These boundaries were used until 1918 when the Representation of the People Act redefined constituencies in terms of the local government areas as they existed at the time.
 The Parliamentary Borough of Wednesbury was to comprise the Municipal Borough of Wednesbury and the Urban Districts of Darlaston and Tipton.
 The next boundary change, under the Representation of the People Act 1948, came into effect at the 1950 general election.
 Tipton was removed to become part of a new Rowley Regis and Tipton seat.
 Wednesbury Borough Constituency now comprised the Borough of Wednesbury and Urban District of Darlaston, to which were added the two urban districts of Wednesfield and Willenhall from the abolished seat of Wolverhampton East.

 The final adjustment made was as part of a periodic review under the House of Commons (Redistribution of Seats) Act 1949.
 This came into effect at the 1955 general election, with Wednesfield transferred to the neighbouring county constituency of Cannock.

 There were widespread local government changes in the Black Country in 1966, and all the local government districts making up the constituency were abolished and their areas absorbed into neighbouring county boroughs.
 This was reflected when the Wednesbury constituency was abolished in 1974, with its area being divided between the seats of Walsall North (Willenhall), Walsall South (Darlaston), and West Bromwich West (Wednesbury).